-The high rate of poverty and increased cost of housing in the area significantly increases the difficulty of meeting affordable housing needs.
+The high cost of housing in the area significantly increases the difficulty of meeting affordable housing needs.
 The city has limited resources with which to develop affordable units on its own.
 The city will continue to support its goals of maintaining and expanding affordable housing by utilizing its CDBG and HOME allocations to create new opportunities for affordable rental and homeownership and rehabilitate existing affordable units.
 The city expects to utilize current CDBG and HOME funds as well as continue to spend previous unspent funds towards maintaining affordable housing.